matushorvath/shadow-kvm/Notes.md

 - command line params to specify data directory
 - generate config file if it does not exist
-    - detect if 0x60 looks correct (it has valid values)

 Release Automation
 ==================